isotopp/isotopp.github.io/content/posts/2021-09-15-mysql-tracing-a-single-query-with-performanceschema.md

 1 row in set (0.00 sec)
 ```

-So running this query took 341 Microsends, or 0.341 ms.
+So running this query took 341 Microseconds, or 0.341 ms.
 And sources are named after their location in the server sourcecode, [filename and line number](https://github.com/mysql/mysql-server/blob/8.0/sql/conn_handler/init_net_server_extension.cc#L94-L96).

 Events exist in a hierarchy: wait events nest within stage events, which nest within statement events, which nest within transaction events.